Built from industry – for industry.

 The school’s active engagement in new programs with global industries sparks a dialogue between educational and practical engineering.

 A guiding principle is that companies need an engineer who has not only the technical knowledge to perform engineering tasks, but also possesses an understanding of the business environment and product development.

 Recruiting faculty with industrial experience and collaborating with industry leaders in joint research and co-op programs provide students a global, real-world perspective of engineering.

 Since the School of Engineering welcomed the first class 18 years ago, growth has been steadfast and nothing short of extraordinary.
 The School of Engineering offers the region’s most complete nuclear engineering education in the commonwealth of Virginia, in addition to B.S., M.S. and Ph.D. degrees in mechanical, nuclear, biomedical, electrical, computer, chemical and life science, and computer science.

-Interdisciplinary research opportunities are offered through the Center for Nanomaterials and Characterization, the Institute for Engineering and Medicine, the C. Kenneth and Dianne Harris Wright Virginia Microelectronics Center and the da Vinci Center for Innovation.
+Interdisciplinary research opportunities are offered through the Nanomaterials Core Characterization Facility, the Institute for Engineering and Medicine, the C. Kenneth and Dianne Harris Wright Virginia Microelectronics Center and the da Vinci Center for Innovation.

 With the admission of its 18th class in fall 2014, the School of Engineering now enrolls 1,652 undergraduate students and 263 graduate students.